cms-egamma/EgammaDBTools/README.md

 ### conversion from root to db format

-This is done by RecoEgamma/EgammaDBTools/gbrForestDBWriter.py.
-This calls the GBRForestDBWriter as part of a normal cmsRun job.
+This is done by [RecoEgamma/EgammaDBTools/gbrForestDBWriter.py](https://github.com/cms-egamma/EgammaDBTools/blob/master/test/gbrForestDBWriter.py).
+This calls the [GBRForestDBWriter](https://github.com/cms-egamma/EgammaDBTools/blob/master/plugins/GBRForestDBWriter.cc) plugin to do the work via cmsRun.
+Example command:

 ```
 cmsRun RecoEgamma/EgammaDBTools/gbrForestDBWriter.py gbrFilename=input.root fileLabel=EBCorrection dbTag=electron_eb_ecalOnly_1To300_0p2To2_mean_2018ULV1 dbLabel=electron_eb_ecalOnly_1To300_0p2To2_mean dbFilename=output
 ```

-This reads in from "input.root" a GBRForestD with name "EBCorrection" and writes it to a file "output.db" (it automatically adds .db) with label "electron_eb_ecalOnly_1To300_0p2To2_mean" and tagname "electron_eb_ecalOnly_1To300_0p2To2_mean_2018ULV1".
-Note, it will append to, not overwrite "output.db".
+This reads in from *input.root* a GBRForestD with name *EBCorrection* and writes it to a file *output.db* (it automatically adds .db) with label *electron_eb_ecalOnly_1To300_0p2To2_mean* and tagname *electron_eb_ecalOnly_1To300_0p2To2_mean_2018ULV1*.
+Note, it will append to, not overwrite the output file *output.db*.

-options:
+gbrForestDBWriter.py cmdline options:
-* gbrFilename : .root file with the GBRForestD object you want to upload
+* gbrFilename :
+  .root file with the GBRForestD object you want to upload
 * fileLabel: name of the GBRForestD in the .root file
 * dbLabel: label for the database (note, its not clear to me that this actually gets used for anything at this stage as its reset when queuing for the global tag but fine we do it anyways)
 * dbTag: name of the tag for the database